 Hawksmoor

-Not strictly a pre-theatre menu, Hawksmoor’s express menu hits all the criteria you could possibly be looking for for your pre-show sustenance.
-Every Monday to Saturday until 6.30pm you can enjoy two courses for £28 or three for £31, and the options are suitably traditional and refined.
-To start there’s dishes like smoked mackerel salad and potted beef and bacon, and mains are steak-led (with veggie options too, of course).
-Desserts are old school and indulgent as anything.
+Hawksmoor’s theatre menu hits all the criteria you could possibly be looking for for your pre-show sustenance.
+Every Monday to Saturday from 4.30-5.45pm you can enjoy one course for £19, two courses for £23 or three for £26, and the options are suitably traditional and refined.
+To start there’s dishes like smoked mackerel salad and or a classic Caesar, and mains include a burger, hake and rump steak.
+Desserts are old-school, and indulgent as anything.
 Considering Hawksmoor is one of the most opulent dining spots in the city, this is a seriously good dining option, whether you’re going to the theatre or not.

 Gaucho

 Gaucho have been doing glamorous city centre dining longer than most, so it’s no surprise they offer an excellent pre-theatre and post-theatre menu.
-Two courses are £27, and three are £30.
-Starters include sea bream ceviche and seasonal soups, while the main course is mainly steaks, with a couple of Mediterranean-influenced pasta and fish dishes too.
+Two courses are £22.50, and three are £26.
+Starters include an empanada and beef tartare taco, while the main course is mainly steaks, with a couple of Mediterranean-influenced pasta and fish dishes too.
 With a pristine dining room complete with majestic chandeliers and crisp white linen, it’s a fitting spot to kick off or conclude a theatrical evening.

 The Refuge

 Undoubtedly one of the glitziest spots in town, the baroque surroundings of The Refuge on Oxford Road set the scene perfectly for some pre-theatre eats.
 From Monday to Saturday between 1pm-4pm and 5-6.30pm, you can enjoy an array of tempting small plates to share between two like mojo rojo pork belly and charred tenderstem broccoli, with the option to add a glass of fizz for £5 each.
-There’s a vegan option too, featuring heritage carrots and potato scallops.
-For a relaxed dining experience that has more than a hint of glamour and just a touch of hedonism, Refuge is your pre-show spot.
+It’s just £30 a head, and there’s a vegan option too, featuring heritage carrots and potato scallops.
+For a relaxed dining experience that has more than a hint of glamour and just a touch of hedonism, The Refuge is your pre-show spot.

 Topkapi Palace